3 foreigners among 5 killed in Istanbul suicide bomb attack

 Israel was cooperating with other intelligence agencies to determine whether the attack was directed at Israelis specifically.
 Two planes were being sent to Istanbul to evacuate others wounded in the blast.

 The majority of the Israelis caught up in the attack were on a culinary tour of the city, officials said.
 The group had just eaten breakfast nearby when the blast ripped through the street.
-Israeli media named one of the victims as 60-year-old Simha Damari, a mother of four and said her husband was also wounded in the attack.
+Israeli media named one of the victims as 60-year-old Simha Dimri, a mother of four.
+Her husband was wounded in the attack, according to reports.

-The attack coincided with a visit to Turkey by Iranian Foreign Minister Mohammad Javad Zarif.
+The attack coincided with a visit from Iranian Foreign Minister Mohammad Javad Zarif.
 He condemned the "inhumane" act and offered his condolences to Turkey.

 Turkey was already on edge following two recent suicide car bomb attacks in the capital, Ankara, which were claimed by a Kurdish militant group that is an off-shoot of the outlawed Kurdistan Workers' Party, or PKK.
 The most recent bombing attack, on March 13, targeted bus stops on Ankara's busiest street, killing 37 people including two bombers.